whopper1962/whopper1962/README.md

 <h1 align="center">Hi 👋, I'm Masashi!</h1>

 Thank you for visiting my profile!
 I work as a web developer in Japan.
 I have a strong love for JavaScript.
 My preferred frameworks are Vue and Express.
-Nice to meet you!😎
+Nice to meet ya!😎

 <!-- Akira -->
 <img src="https://i.pinimg.com/originals/39/95/0b/39950b377c4890460964775594a7c717.gif">